mommys-little-hacker/drone_k8s_rollout/README.md

 * Authorize in cluster
 * Update images for specified objects
 * Test if all new containers are up and running
-* Rollback if not
+* Print logs and rollback if not

 ## Usage

+Default value is in brackets

-* user - k8s API user.
+* user (admin) - k8s API user.
 If you do not use RBAC, then it is most likely to be "admin";
 * token - k8s API autorization token.
 Possible ways to obtain it are described later;
 * addr - k8s API server address.
 Possible ways to obtain it are described later;
 * ca - base64 encoded k8s API server CA certificate; You MUST specify it, as it will secure your communication with API;
-* kind - object type in kubernetes.
+* kind (deployment) - object type in kubernetes.
 Can be one of (but not limited to): deployment, statefulset, daemonset;
 * object - name of the object to be updated;
 * img_cnts - array of containers in k8s object to be updated;
 * img_names - array of container images to use.
 Must match the order of img_cnts;
 * img_tags - array of tags of images for update.
 Order must match with img_names;
-* namespace - k8s namespace
+* namespace - k8s namespace;
+* logs_if_fail (true) - print logs of containers if deployment failed to roll out;
+* revert_if_fail (true) - undo deployment if it failed to roll out;
+* rollout_timeout (10m) - timeout to wait until rollout is done;
+* debug (false) - enable debug mode.

 ## Example